 4. Can domestic partners include children in their health insurance coverage?

 Yes, in many cases, domestic partners can include children in their health insurance coverage.
 Insurance companies often extend coverage to children who are dependents of the policyholder, regardless of whether they are biological or legally adopted.
-This means that if domestic partners have children together or have legally adopted children, they can typically include them in their health insurance plan.
+This means that if domestic partners have children together or have legally adopted children, they can typically include them in their health insurance plans.

 However, it’s essential to review the policy guidelines of your health insurance provider to understand the specific requirements and limitations regarding coverage for children of domestic partners.